-Many moms have built five and six-figure businesses from their home as a virtual assistant.
-In fact, I share how Abbey Ashley of Virtual Savvy turned her VA business in to a multi-seven figure business.
+Many moms have built five and six-figure businesses from their homes as virtual assistants.
+In fact, I share how Abbey Ashley of Virtual Savvy turned her VA business into a multi-seven figure business.
 (Yes, she makes MILLIONS)!

 She is pretty much the go-to person for all things virtual assistance and starting a VA business.
 She helps other moms learn how to start their own VA business so that they can also have time and financial freedom.

 I suggest grabbing her FREE virtual assistant checklist & starter kit to learn how you can start your own VA business.
-She also has a Business Jumpstart Challenge that you can enroll in if you’re really ready to get started.
+She also has a Become Booked Out Webinar that you can enroll in if you’re really ready to get started.

 Do you enjoy reading?
 Then proofreading can be the work from home job for you.